Chao Phraya Sky Park: History

 This viaduct was the site of the construction of the Lavalin Skytrain project, which was the first electric train line of Bangkok.
 The construction route had been studied since 1979 until the construction contract was signed in 1990.
 After only 2 years, Lavalin Company was facing financial problems so the project had to be abandoned, leaving only the bridge.
 Subsequently, Bangkok Metropolitan Administration teamed up with the Urban Design and Development Center (UDDC), as well as the Office of the Health Promotion Fund and Chulalongkorn University to develop the landscape in the Kudi Chin area to the Khlong San area.

 Therefore, there developed a project to renovate the remains of this abandoned viaduct to be a public park in the middle of the river.
-It was designed by N7A, in charge of architecture, and LandProces,s in charge of landscape architecture, which was originally named Phra Prajadhipok Bridge Sky Park.
+It was designed by N7A, in charge of architecture, and Land Process, in charge of landscape architecture, which was originally named Phra Prajadhipok Bridge Sky Park.
 It was later forwarded to Bangkok in 2018 by SGR Company, which bid for the project at a price of 122 million baht.
 The project was constructed in March 2019 and the contract expired in March 2020.
 Bangkok Metropolitan Administration organized a contest to name this park in the middle of the river again.
 The name that won the contest was "Chao Phraya Sky Park" and the park officially opened on June 25, 2020.